 How PsA progresses will depend on various factors, including the type of PsA, its stage at diagnosis, the treatment a person receives, and how they respond to it.

-- Bone erosion can affect the joints on one or both sides of the body, and it can vary in severity from causing mild pain to resulting in changes that make it difficult to continue with daily activities.
+Bone erosion can affect the joints on one or both sides of the body.
+Symptoms can vary from mild pain to changes that affect daily activities.
+As erosion worsens, bone spurs can develop, and the joints become deformed.

 Will symptoms worsen over time?

-In the early stages, it can be difficult to predict the course of the disease.
+In the early stages, however, it can be difficult to predict the course of the disease.

 Progression of psoriasis and PsA